Cover of Blind Spots: When Medicine Gets It Wrong, and What It Means for Our Health

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Blind Spots: When Medicine Gets It Wrong, and What It Means for Our Health:
+The most popular highlights from Blind Spots: When Medicine Gets It Wrong, and What It Means for Our Health, saved by readers on Screvi.

 “A cruel irony came to light in follow-up studies.
 They found that participants who took estrogen alone had lowered their risk of breast cancer by 23% and lowered their risk of breast cancer death by 40%.
 That benefit diminished over time after women discontinued HRT.”